Preschool Class Overview

 Documenting progress

-Our Reggio-inspired environment allows our curriculum to unfold in an open-ended yet guided manner and focuses on the needs of each individual child.
+Our Reggio-inspired environment allows our emergent curriculum to unfold in an open-ended yet guided manner and focuses on the needs of each individual child.

 Handwriting without Tears